 Variations

-With Vellairkka – You can also add in Vellairkka (Yellow Cucumber), as this vegetable is available in abundance in summer.
+With Vellairkka – You can also add in Vellairkka (Yellow Cucumber), as this vegetable is abundant in summer.

 With Vendakka – This version is my favorite.
-Vendakka is the South Indian name for bhindi or ladies finger.
+Vendakka is the South Indian name for bhindi, or ladies’ fingers.
 You can add sliced and fried bhindi to the moru curry.

-With Pavakka – Just like bhindi, you can also add Pavakka (Bitter Gourd) to the yogurt curry.
+With Pavakka – Just like bhindi, you can add Pavakka (Bitter Gourd) to the yogurt curry.

-With Pineapple – Yes, you can even use your favorite fruit pineapple in this curry.
-Just cook the pineapple in the pan for about 5 to 7 minutes with salt and then add it to the moru curry.
+With Pineapple – Cook chopped pineapple in a pan for about 5 to 7 minutes with salt, then add it to the moru curry.

 With Beetroot – You can cook the beetroot separately or can cook it along with the tadka.
-This curry will have a light pink color, as beetroot leaves color while cooking.
+This curry will have a light pink color.

 With Muringayila – Muringayila means drumstick leaves.
-You can finely chop the leaves and saute them along with the tadka itself.
+You can finely chop the leaves and saute them with the tadka.
 It adds a lot of nutrition to this dish.

 Storage Suggestions